mutianzh/AdaptiveSampling/README.md

 # AdaptiveSampling

-This repo include implementation for the following work on multi-objective optimization.
+This repo include implementation for multiple work on multi-objective optimization.
 We'll keep working on making the code easier to run.

 ### Adaptive sampling
 A Novel Multi-Objective Optimization Framework for Analog Circuit Customization